Josiah Gorgas

-Josiah Gorgas (July 1, 1818 – May 15, 1883) was one of the few Northern-born Confederate generals and was later president of the University of Alabama.
+Josiah Gorgas (July 1, 1818 – May 15, 1883) was the head of the Confederate States of America Ordance Bureau in the American Civil War, responsible for procuring weapons and ammunition for the Confederate armies; he was a brigadier general at the end of the war.
+Later, he was president of the University of Alabama.

-As chief of ordnance during the American Civil War, Gorgas managed to keep the Confederate armies well supplied with weapons and ammunition, despite the Union blockade, and even though the South had hardly any munitions industry before the war began.
-In this effort he also worked closely with the Fraser, Trenholm shipping company that brought in shipments of ordnance by means of blockade runners.
-He kept diaries during the Civil War which are now a popular subject of study for historians.
+As chief of ordnance, Gorgas managed to keep the Confederate armies well supplied, despite the Union blockade, and even though the South had hardly any munitions industry – and, indeed, very little industry of any kind – before the war began.
+In this effort he worked closely with the Fraser, Trenholm shipping company that brought in shipments of ordnance by means of blockade runners.
+He kept diaries during the war which are now a valuable source of information for historians.

 Early life

 Josiah Gorgas was born near Elizabethtown in Lancaster County, Pennsylvania.
-He was graduated from West Point in 1841 and was assigned to the Ordnance Department.
+He graduated from West Point in 1841 and was assigned to the Ordnance Department.
 He served in the Mexican–American War and was promoted to captain in 1855.
 In 1853, he married Amelia Gayle, daughter of former Alabama governor John Gayle.

 Gorgas served in arsenals in different parts of the country before the Civil War broke out.
 Early in his career, Gorgas served at Watervliet Arsenal near Troy, New York, and at the Detroit Arsenal.
 Following the Mexican–American War, Gorgas served in Pennsylvania and in November 1851 was transferred to Fort Monroe in Virginia.
-There he began his association with the Tredegar Iron Company, which would become an important Southern foundry once the Civil War began.
+There he began his association with the Tredegar Iron Works, which would be the most important Southern foundry during the Civil War.
 Gorgas went on to serve at the Mount Vernon Arsenal north of Mobile, Alabama beginning in 1853.
-He was commanding the Frankford Arsenal when he resigned from the United States Army on March 21, 1861 (effective April 3).
+He was commanding the Frankford Arsenal when he resigned from the United States Army on March 21, 1861 (effective April 3), in order to join the Confederacy.